xai-ed/xai-ed.github.io/content/english/instructions/review_guidelines.md

 # save as draft
 draft: false
 ---
-We are committed to setting a high standard of quality and integrity for the HEXED review process.
+We are committed to setting a high standard of quality and integrity for the XAI-Ed review process.
 There are two main goals in reviewing:

 - To decide fairly whether each paper is worthy of acceptance; and
 - To provide the authors with feedback on how to improve the quality of their research and writing.